 GoodFellas appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc.
-While generally solid, this wasn’t a consistently stellar presentation.
+While generally good, this wasn’t a consistent presentation.

 Sharpness was usually positive.
 A few minor instances of softness crept into the presentation on occasion, but these remained mild.
 The majority of the flick looked concise and accurate.
 I noticed no signs of shimmering, jaggies or edge haloes, and source flaws were minor.
 I saw a few specks, and there’s an intrusive vertical line that popped up at the 1:16:42 mark and stayed onscreen for seven seconds.
 Otherwise, the flick seemed clean.